Stamp Duty in South Australia

-If you are unsure whether your transaction is ‘dutiable’ for stamp duty purposes, further information can be found on the RevenueSA website.
+If you are unsure whether your transaction is dutiable for stamp duty purposes, further information can be found on the Revenue SA website.

 For example, some transfers between a husband and a wife will be exempt from stamp duty.
-Other common exemptions include leases entered into after 1 July 2004 and mortgages dated after 1 July 2009.
+Other common exemptions include leases entered after 1 July 2004 and mortgages dated after 1 July 2009. `

 The South Australian Government provides full or partial concessions on some transactions.
 These concessions do change quite frequently and often have strict conditions attached.

+Changes to the budget of the South Australian government often also affect the exemptions and concessions available.
 As the concessions change quite frequently, it is best to obtain legal advice to find out if you qualify and what conditions will apply.

-Stamp Duty in South Australia is paid to and regulated by the South Australian Department of Treasury and Finance through RevenueSA.
+Stamp duty in South Australia is paid to and regulated by the South Australian Department of Treasury and Finance through Revenue SA.